Preventing Sepsis in Children

 About 25 percent of healthy women have a type of bacteria called group B Streptococcus in the rectum or vagina.
 The bacterium often doesn’t cause symptoms but can infect a baby during delivery and lead to sepsis.

-Doctors at Hassenfeld Children's Hospital of New York at NYU Langone recommend that all pregnant women have a simple test a few weeks before the baby is due to determine if they are carriers of this bacterium.
+Doctors at Hassenfeld Children’s Hospital at NYU Langone recommend that all pregnant women have a simple test a few weeks before the baby is due to determine if they are carriers of this bacterium.
 Your obstetrician swabs the inside of your vagina and sends a sample to a laboratory, which tests for the presence of group B Streptococcus.

 Premature and prolonged rupture of the amniotic sac—the fluid-filled bag in which the baby grows and develops in the womb—also increases the risk of infection and sepsis in a newborn.